 If you hire a debt settlement attorney, the attorney will put a stop to the creditor harassment because once notified that you have an attorney representing you, now the Fair Debt Collection Practices Act (FDCPA) will prohibit your creditors from continuing to call.
 If they do contact you illegally, you could sue them for $1,000 per violation.

-Once your credit card bills are sent to a debt collection company, now the credit card settlement program will start settling your debts for about half of the balance owed on each account, and one by one each debt will get reduced and paid off.
-The main benefit of this plan is that you’ll get to avoid bankruptcy and get out of debt for only 50% of your credit card balances, before company fees.
+Once your credit card bills are sent to a debt collection company, now the credit card settlement program will start settling your debts for about half of the balance owed on each account, and one by one, each debt will get reduced and paid off.
+The main benefit of this plan is that you’ll get to avoid bankruptcy and get out of debt for only 50% of your credit card balances before company fees.

 Use debt validation over debt consolidation if you have third-party debt collection accounts

-Preferably, if an alleged debt is disputed with debt validation, the debt becomes legally uncollectible.
+Preferably, if an alleged debt gets disputed with debt validation, the debt becomes legally uncollectible.
 A legally uncollectible debt is one that you may not have to pay, and the debt comes off your credit entirely!